moinwiki/moin/docs/intro/features.rst

 * we store data of any type (text, images, audio, binary)
 * we separately store any metadata
 * everything is revisioned
-* all important metadata items are indexed
+* all important metadata is indexed

 Storage Backend Types
 ---------------------